castacks/storage_tools_device/docs/Troubleshooting.md

 Verify that the Server is running.

 Verify that the Device and the Server are on the same network.
 Some routers can filter out the UPnP messages used by ZeroConfig.

+### Device is always rescanning files, even when nothing has changed

+Verify that the [artifacts](Artifacts.md) files are being created.
+The Device user might not have write permission in the data directory.